Induced morphisms between Heyting-valued models: Preliminaries

 But since $\alpha$ is minimal, it follows that they must be the same.
-Therefore, it is impossible for $f$ to be in the domain of $x$, for then it would have a smaller rank than $\alpha$.
+Therefore, $f$ can't be in the domain of $x$, for then it would have a smaller rank than $\alpha$.
 One is forced to conclude that, under this assumption, $\tuple{f,g}\prec\tuple{x,y}\rar g\in\dom y$, and since it is necessary that $f=x$.
-Consequently, --- since the relation $(\cdot\in\dom\cdot)$ is well-founded --- one is forced to concede that if a descending $\prec$-chain does not stabilize so too will a descending $(\cdot\in\dom\cdot)$-chain, which would be absurd.
+Consequently, because the relation $(\cdot\in\dom\cdot)$ is well-founded, one is forced to concede that if a descending $\prec$-chain does not stabilize, so too will a descending $(\cdot\in\dom\cdot)$-chain, a contradiction. \end{proof}